Situation

 Customers couldn't get their hands on it fast enough

-After a brief closed beta, we officially released the new chatbot builder in an open beta in May 2019, and customers opted into the new experience in droves.
-While we have made subsequent improvements since then, this builder UI remains an important part of the daily workflow for Drift customers.
+After a brief closed beta, we officially released the new chatbot builder in an open beta in May 2019, and customers were very eager to start using it.
+98% of organizations opted in to the UI within 4 months of the initial rollout.
+While we have made subsequent improvements since then, this UI remains an important part of the daily workflow for Drift customers.